Mortgage Borrowing Basics For First-Time Home Buyers

 Enter your salary, your monthly budget, your mortgage down payment, and the expected interest rate you’ll pay on your loan.

-The calculator will then tell you how
+The calculator will then tell you how much house you can afford to buy.

 Closing costs and mortgage rates